Table of Contents

 Monday evenings from 7:30 - 9:30 pm we dance to recorded waltzes and other traveling dances: fox trots, one steps, the occasional polka or schottische, and even the occasional non-traveling swing, Latin, or zydeco number.
 Our dance hall is the spacious Richmond Masonic Center, on N 185th at Linden, right behind Fred Meyer.
 We ask $4 per person to pay for the hall.
 We also teach classes in our favorite dances.

 Divergence.
 My wife lost interest in dancing.
 She would teach the class with me then leave, not even staying to dance at her own dance.
 Meanwhile I had a dance jones so bad I kept trying to start ill-fated add-on dances on Fridays, or Thursdays, or Sundays.
 I did it so I could have another chance to dance during the week because me going out dancing without her was NOT allowed in that marriage and she didn't want to go out dancing period.
 A sign of where she and I were headed as a couple.
 That left me and the guy I didn't know sharing DJ duties.
 At first that was OK.
 We liked the same kind of music at first.
 But in 2006 wisdom spoke and my taste in music started evolving.
 Wisdom has deeper and more diverse tastes than anyone's thinking.
 My evolving tastes led to divergence.
 We no longer liked the same stuff.
-The folksy waltzes that once dominated our playlist began to sound dreadful to me.
-I started dreading Monday nights because I couldn't bear his music anymore.
+The folksy waltzes that once dominated our playlist began to sound dreary to me.
+I started dreading Monday nights because I couldn't bear the music he DJed anymore.
 It got so bad I was at my wit's end.
 I tried selling my share of Waltz etcetera to him.
 I seriously considered giving it to him, just walking away.
 Instead I ended up buying him out.

 Death and rebirth.
 At the end of February 2020, when the news about Covid-19 was pretty clear but partner dancing was still going on, I closed up shop, shutting Waltz etcetera down on Leap Day.
 As the early months of the pandemic dragged on, it became clear I was losing my venue at Salmon Bay Eagles.
 I wouldn't be able to go back there even when it became OK to dance again.
 Seeing that on top of all the sadness and isolation I was feeling early on in the pandemic led me to write Waltz etcetera's obituary quite prematurely, on July 22.
 It was a sad moment.
 But 2019 had been a real struggle, both for me personally and for the dance, with poor attendance getting poorer.
 I had lost my juju with Waltz etcetera.
 I didn't see how I could get it back.
 In 2021, as the possibility for partner dancing gradually emerged, I got a surprise invitation from an old friend to come DJ one of the first openly advertised vax-only dances in the area.
 After some waffling I agreed to do the gig, and it turned out to be an absolute blast.
 I got to talking with the friend about Waltz etcetera, and he offered to help me get it started.
 On July 26 my dance reopened in a new location, and as of this writing is going strong.
+I've even started teaching dance again, a drop-in cross-step waltz class every week.
 I didn't realize just how important the dance is to me.
 It's my job, the thing I have to offer that local dancers are very happy to support.
 It's my contribution to partner dancing in Seattle.
 Putting it on gives me a sense of place and belonging.